hspekt/site/_posts/2020-8-15-genomewebinar.md

 **Can you foresee possible droplet-based adaptations emerge?
 What might be the biggest bottleneck for that?**

 I would love to have droplet-based approaches!
-The biggest hurdle I see is the incompadibility of PDMS with organic solvent (used in TMT labelling).
+A big hurdle I see is the incompadibility of PDMS with organic solvent (used in TMT labelling).
 It dissolves!